 The rooftop at The Culpeper is like the sound one in your friend group - it’s super easy going and is always a good time.
 The gastropub downstairs provides very fancy food that, for a roof deck, approaches actual value for money, and there’s a pretty roof garden where the restaurant apparently grows some of their veg and herbs, because locally sourced, or something.

-For: It’s attached to a designer east End gastropub, so the food and drink options are better than your average rooftop bar.
+For: It’s attached to an East End gastropub, so the food and drink options are better than your average rooftop bar.

 Against: The roof deck’s small, so when it’s full, it’s full.